 Dehydrated Cinnamon Apples (with Honey)

-Drying or dehydration is a great way keep them edible for longer.
-Also, a wide variety of spices can be included to create different taste experiences.
+Of course, you don’t have to use cinnamon – a wide variety of spices can be included to create different taste experiences.

 Dried fruit is not only tasty – it is also very nutritious.
 In most cases, a piece of dried fruit offers the same nutrition as fresh-in a smaller package.